-Police Chief Mohammed Adamu has stated his support for Nigerians in their right to a peaceful protest, ordering the cease of force against them after he acknowledged the validity of their argument.
-Protesters are still demanding an independent body to intervene and launch investigations into police brutality in the country, as well as the retraining of SARS officers if they are redeployed to other branches.
+Police Chief Mohammed Adamu has expressed support for the Nigerian citizens' right to engage in peaceful protests, ordering a cessation of force against them after acknowledging the legitimacy of their grievances.
+However, protesters continue to demand the intervention of an independent body to investigate police brutality in the country, as well as the retraining of SARS officers should they be reassigned to other divisions.

 Wide World, One Goal

-On Tuesday, in the wake of the killings at Lekki, US presidential candidate Joe Biden implored Nigerian authorities to end the 'violent crackdown on protesters' along with former Democratic candidate Hillary Clinton tweeting at Buhari to put an end to the deaths of young protesters.
+In response to the killings at Lekki, United States presidential candidate Joe Biden urged Nigerian authorities to end the "violent crackdown on protesters."
+Former Democratic candidate Hillary Clinton also took to Twitter, directing a message to President Buhari, calling for an end to the deaths of young protesters.

-Hundreds of thousands from across the world have signed petitions to create change in Nigeria, as well as the constant use of the #endSARS hashtag to raise awareness and condemn the Nigerian Police Force and government.
-Peaceful protests have sparked from Ontario, Canada to Manchester in England, proving that countries are eager to illustrate a sense of international community and organization.
+Hundreds of thousands of people worldwide have signed petitions demanding change in Nigeria, while the #endSARS hashtag remains a constant presence, serving to raise awareness and condemn both the Nigerian Police Force and the government.
+Peaceful protests have sprung up from Ontario, Canada, to Manchester, England, underscoring the international community's eagerness to demonstrate solidarity and unity.

-A statement was issued through the singer's charity 'BeyGood' on Twitter stating she was “heartbroken to see the senseless brutality taking place in Nigeria...we are collaborating with coalitions to provide emergency healthcare, food, and shelter.”
+Beyoncé, among other celebrities, has voiced her support for the #endSARS movement.
+A statement was issued by the singer's charity 'BeyGood' on Twitter stating she was “heartbroken to see the senseless brutality taking place in Nigeria...we are collaborating with coalitions to provide emergency healthcare, food, and shelter.”